 Twitter’s conversion tracking pixel allows you to track the actions users take after viewing or engaging with your

 ads on Twitter.

 Not only can you attribute conversions to the last link click of your Twitter ad, but you can also

 track all other types of ad engagements like retweets, likes, and impressions.
 You can also pass transaction

 values from your website into your Twitter Ads analytics.

 Facebook Pixels - the most common tracking method

 Facebook is going to provide you with the pixel code that you can put onto your website.
 How can you create

-different targeting audiences for different actions taken on your site when there is only one pixel ?
-The answer
+different targeting audiences for different actions taken on your site when there is only one pixel?

 is in the way that the pixel is structured.
 It’s basically made up of two parts: what we call a base code and a